We provide comprehensive therapeutic management of different types of headaches in children and adolescents.

 It may be helpful to start a headache journal before your child’s appointment.
 Record the day and time that the headache occurs, how long it lasts and where it is on the pain scale.
 If possible, it may also be useful to record any activities happening at that time and recent food or drink.

 Often, headache history is enough to start developing a treatment plan.
-Sometimes other screenings, such as a blood test or neuroimaging, may be necessary.
-Typically these checks can be completed at Johns Hopkins All Children’s Hospital.
+Sometimes other screening tests, such as a blood tests or neuroimaging, may be necessary.
+Typically, these checks can be completed at Johns Hopkins All Children’s Hospital.

 Treatment for Headaches

 Our approach to treatment looks at all aspects of your child’s needs and may involve modifications to daily habits and/or medication.
 Your child may also meet with a rehabilitative medicine specialist or a therapist to solve any underlying health issue that may be contributing to the headaches.